WICG/webcomponents/proposals/html-module-spec-changes.md

   1. Return *document*.
 - Change [fetch a single module script](https://html.spec.whatwg.org/#fetch-a-single-module-script) as follows:
   - In step 9, allow `text/html` type through in addition to JavaScript.
   - In step 11, don’t unconditionally [create a module script](https://html.spec.whatwg.org/#fetching-scripts:creating-a-module-script).
-Instead, key off the MIME type extracted in step 9, creating an HTML Module instead if we have a `text/html` MIME type.
+Instead, key off the MIME type extracted in step 9, using the “create an HTML module script” steps instead if we have a `text/html` MIME type.
 - Replace step 5 of [fetch the descendants of a module script](https://html.spec.whatwg.org/#fetch-the-descendants-of-a-module-script) with the following steps:
   - 5\.
 If *module script* is a JavaScript module script, then:
     - 1\.
 [For each](https://infra.spec.whatwg.org/#list-iterate) string *requested* of *record*.[[RequestedModules]],